lacker/coinkit/testnet/README.md

 ### 5. Start a database

+These scripts are designed to deploy multiple miners to one cluster.
+The miners are differentiated by a number in `{0,1,2,3}`.
+From here on out, the instructions explain how to deploy miner 0, but if you want multiples just replace the 0 with a different number.

 Create a new database instance at https://console.cloud.google.com/projectselector/sql/instances .
 Pick postgres.
 Name it `db0` - that is your "instance name".

 Generate a random password, but take note of it.